sttak/christmas-soda-test-2023/README.md

+# The Christmas Soda test webpage/dashboard

+This Christmas Soda Test also has its own webpage/dashboard!
+[Click here to have a look](https://sttak.shinyapps.io/julebrus-app-2025/).

+The webpage is interactive and lets you:

+-   View the data analysis of the Christmas Soda Test (Page 1).
+-   Discover Christmas sodas you might also like based on your favorite Christmas soda.
+This recommendation is based on the result from this test (Page 2).
+-   Examine the raw data from the test (Page 3)

+This webpage is interactive and displays the data analysis of the Christmas soda test (page 1), you can find sodas you might also like based on your favorite Christmas soda which is based on the results from this Christmas soda test (page 2), and you can have a look at the raw data (page 3.

 # Info about the Christmas Soda test

+At this page you’ll find the data analysis of the Christmas Soda test.
 This is an analysis of a Christmas Soda test in 2023.
 This Christmas Soda test was arranged among friends, and made for fun.
 In the test, 27 different Christmas sodas were scored by 16 participants.
 Each Christmas